zonneplan/KiBot/README.md

-  -E DEF, --define DEF             Define preprocessor value (VAR=VAL) -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file).
+  -E DEF, --define DEF             Define preprocessor value (VAR=VAL) -g DEF, --global-redef DEF       Overwrite a global value (VAR=VAL) -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs, preflights and
+                                   groups (in the config file).
                                    You don't need to specify an SCH/PCB unless using --config-outs --list-variants                  List the available variants and exit